- Russian Speaking Jews Philanthropy - Rosh Hashana Apple Picking

 - Meeting our contractual, legal and regulatory obligations.

 We use your personal information to inform you about news, programs, services, events, donation opportunities, surveys or initiatives offered by the FCJA Organization and other affiliated or unaffiliated organizations within our community that we believe may be of interest to you.
-We may do this by communicating with you in a variety of ways, such as by email, telephone, direct mail, or through social media.
+We may do this by communicating with you in a variety of ways, such as by email, telephone, direct mail, text message or through social media.

 If you no longer wish to receive commercial electronic messages, please let us know by following the unsubscribe directions provided in every commercial electronic message.
 For more information on managing your preferences, please see "How does FCJA Manage Consent, and How Do I Exercise My Choices?", below.